 Additionally, Google prefers what they call “complete data” for your GMB profile.
 What they mean by that is you should always ensure your GMB profile has your complete address (including state and zip code), your business hours (including special hours for holidays), your phone number, your business category, and all your business attributes (services, prices, etc.).

 Step Three – Verify Your Physical Address Location with Google

 Google suggests that you “verify your business to give [it] the best opportunity to appear for users across Google products, like Maps and Search” (GMB Help).
 To verify your physical address and location with Google My Business, follow these steps:

-- Routinely check your mail for the postcard and then follow the instructions on it
+Routinely check your mail for the postcard and follow the instructions.

 Step Four – Add Some Pictures

 Okay, so adding pictures to your profile is essential.
-However, that begs the question: pictures of what?
+However, that begs the question: visions of what?
 Generally, it’s best to add the following types of images to your GMB listings:

 Step Five – Respond to Your Reviews, Positive AND Negative

 One of the best (and sometimes most important) features of Google My Business is the ability to respond to and leave reviews.
-To improve your rankings in Local Search, make sure that you respond to and manage all the reviews that come in for your company.
+To improve your rankings in Local Search, ensure that you respond to and manage all the reviews for your company.

-To respond to a review on GMB, first log in to your business profile.
-Then, navigate to the reviews tab and scroll down to read some of your reviews.
-In general, it’s best to respond to both negative and positive reviews.
-Many businesses make the mistake of only responding to negative reviews to try and save themselves from the backlash of a publicly unhappy customer.
-However, responding to both negative and positive reviews shows your customers that you care about them regardless of whether they’re happy with your services or not.
+To respond to a review on GMB, first, log in to your business profile.
+Then, navigate to the reviews tab and scroll down to read your thoughts.
+Generally, it’s best to respond to negative and positive reviews.
+Unfortunately, many businesses make the mistake of only responding to negative reviews to try and save themselves from the backlash of a publicly unhappy customer.
+However, responding to negative and positive reviews shows your customers that you care about them regardless of whether they’re happy with your services.